akakiplimo/Sumo-Battle/README.md

 # Sumo Battle
- A Sumo Battle Game Developed using Unity C#
+ A Sumo Battle Game Developed using Unity C# which implements several Gameplay Mechanics